saivarma5577/three-tier-app-deployment-eks/README.md

-# Three-Tier Application Deployment on Amazon EKS
+# Three-Tier Application Deployment on Amazon EKS using Jenkins CI/CD

 This project demonstrates the deployment of a three-tier application (React frontend, Node.js backend, and MongoDB database) on Amazon EKS using Jenkins for CI/CD.